amadare42/HunterPie.PluginRegistry/README.md

 - HEROKU_APP_NAME - heroku name of the application.
 Used to create correct proxy links.
 This will be provided by Heroku if https://devcenter.heroku.com/articles/dyno-metadata is enabled
 - REDISCLOUD_URL - connection string for redis DB
 - UPDATE_INTERVAL_SEC - how often to invalidate plugin cache
+- APP_URL - full app url.
+Used after transition from heroku
+- USE_MONGO - if 'true', mongo will be used isntead of redis to track installs count
+- MONGO_CONNECTION_STRING - connection string to MongoDB
+- IMPORT_KEY - defines secret key that is used as a password to import data from redis to mongo

 Endpoints
 ---